stagingserver8/mikechoj/content/posts/womanfrom2040.md

 ---
-title: Woman from 2040
+title: The Woman from 2040
-description: Musings on metaverse
+description: Open riff on the metaverse
 date: 2022-09-19 17:51:42
 draft: false
-tags: ['metaverse']
+tags: ['metaverse', 'tech_investing']
 ---

 Following a visit to [Erik](https://yourweekendreading.substack.com/p/ywr-the-woman-from-2040), the 'Woman from 2040' also paid me a visit.
 I am not sure this was the same person who visited him, but could well be.
 Anyway, I wanted to share what she told me.